EnterpriseDB/tpa/RELNOTES.md

   current user's login name.
 - Allow instance settings to be exported as instance vars (2a6e060)
 - Include traceback information on module failure in various cases
-- Various changes related to TPAexec packaging
+- Various changes related to packaging

 ## v3.0 (2018-06-05)